 Once you know who your people are and why they are going to come, you need to figure out where you are going to host them and how much you’re going to charge.

 We’ll put in a plug here for Mighty Networks!
 It's an amazing, white-label membership software that will give you all the tools you need to sell online memberships.
-You can build plans, bundles, webinars, courses, private subgroups, and more.
+Mighty's cultural software lets you bring community, courses, content, and commerce together.
+You can build plans, bundles, webinars, courses, private Spaces, and more.
 And did we mention that it comes with an app?